Saturday, February 2, 2019

 In verses 28-30, we see graphically the response of the hometown to Jesus.
 28 When they heard this, rage filled all in the synagogue.
 29 They got up, drove him out of the town, and led him to the brow of the hill on which their town was built, so that they might hurl him off the cliff.
 Jesus was repeatedly threatened with violence, the text suggesting stoning.[11]
 30 However, he passed through the midst of them and went on his way.
 Jesus’ chilly reception at Nazareth and his allusion to prophets whom God had sent to those outside Israel thus encapsulate Luke’s grand narrative plan whereby the failure of the Jews to accept the gospel en masse ultimately becomes part of God’s plan to bring the message of salvation to the Gentiles.
 In Luke’s hands, then, the pattern by which he will understand the ministry of Jesus derives from the great prophets of old, whom the people continually harassed but whom also remain faithful to the call and message the Lord gave them.
 The end of this passage in Luke simply reinforces this portrait.
 Just as so many prophets had narrowly escaped violence at the hands of the people to whom they prophesied, so, too, Jesus walks right through the angry mob that seeks to throw him down a cliff because of the offense of his words.
 This shocking attempt of the Nazarenes to kill Jesus, one of their own, poignantly foreshadows the successful plot to kill him hatched by those in Jerusalem whom his prophetic message also stung.

-Among the many things that amaze me about Jesus is his willingness to risk offending other people.
+Jesus was unafraid of offending people.
 His hometown of Nazareth rejected him.
 Many of the towns and villages of Galilee rejected him.
 He offends his family to the point where they consider him insane.
 He entered vigorous debates with religious leaders, whom he also offended.
 His disciples at least did not understand him.
 Jerusalem rejected him.
 He told parables in which the host of a banquet invites people, and they refuse to come.
 Of course, the ultimate offense was the willingness to crucify him.

 [1] (Jeremias, New Testament Theology: The Proclamation of Jesus, 1971), 105.